darejester/CPractices/README.md

 # CStudies
-This repository holds any sample coding practices I have done in C
+This repository holds some sample coding practices I have done in C